BackupTheBerlios/subnant-svn/trunk/README.txt

     Sends email on post-commit or post-revprop-change hook using Subversion property hook:propchange-email on parent directory(s) of committed files

-    Shows who, why, what, when and where revision property changes were made
+    Can show who, why, what, when and where revision property changes were made

 Working copy targets: